Morris Ankrum: Death

-On September 2, 1964, Ankrum died of trichinosis.
+On September 2, 1964, Ankrum died as the result of trichinosis.
 At the time of his death, he was still involved with Raymond Burr's Perry Mason TV series.
 His final appearance on Perry Mason, in the episode "The Case of the Sleepy Slayer", and his last feature film, Guns of Diablo, in which he was cast as Ray Macklin, were released in 1964 and 1965, respectively, following Ankrum's death.

-Ankrum is interred at Spring Hill Cemetery in Danville, Illinois.